 A flat sketching class for developing hand drawn technical garment flat sketches.
 This course teaches students basic drawing skills and design detail terminology, and standards of proportion used in the industry.

 In this introduction to the design and product development processes involved in creating fashion apparel, students examine the development of collections and groups for specific target markets and study the technical processes of costing and specifications required to produce the merchandise.
 Students develop their own line of apparel for a specific target customer and provide the technical packs necessary for production of the line.
 Prerequisites: MFTG 1100, MFTG 2050

 This course explores the essentials of human resource management in todays global organizations.
 Best practices in recruitment, motivation, teamwork, training, and development, labor compliance, performance appraisal, and compensation are examined.
 Current issues in workers rights, safety, and ergonomics are discussed.
 Students apply their knowledge through the use of case studies.

 In this advanced course, students examine the use of technology in managing operations and making critical decisions, from the design of the product to its delivery to retail.
 Students use NGC to develop technical packs in cyberspace for global usage.
-They also use NGC product lifecycle management (PLM) systems in the management and control of the supply chain.
+They also use NGC product lifecycle management (PLM) systems in the management and administrative calendar tasks in orchestrating global activities and logistic tactics, and control of the supply chain.
 AIMS 360, an enterprise resource planning (ERP) system is used for inventory management.
 Prerequisite: MFTG 2120

 A study of cost control systems and cost-effective processes, this course focuses on analyzing and understanding the cost efficiencies of apparel companies by department.